Problems In Your Marriage

 We also had our challenges.
 I used to tease him that he was “high maintenance.”
 Not in the way of being vain, but in the way of needing things to be just right.
 He was annoyed by certain sounds or things not being done a certain way.
 He had strong opinions about how other people and the world in general should be and was not shy about sharing these opinions.
 For the most part, I accommodated his needs and it didn’t bother me to do so.
 He knew he was particular and I think he was thankful I put up with it.

 Dealing with my husband’s cancer brought us closer in so many ways.
 I was his partner and I wanted him to always know he wasn’t alone.
 It also seemed to me that his strong opinions about others became even stronger.
 Some of his relationships with family members became strained and I often found myself in the middle trying to make peace.
 Where I used to accommodate his opinions easily, I began to feel anger and resentment.
-Those emotions I held in they just festered.
+I held those emotions in and they began to fester.

 Ask Yourself Why